elementary/website/docs/learning-the-basics.md

 ## Installing Apps {#installing-apps}

-elementary OS comes bundled with **Software Center**, an app store for free and paid apps.
-Installing a new app from Software Center is easy:
+elementary OS comes bundled with **AppCenter**, an app store for free apps.
+Installing a new app from AppCenter is easy:

-1. Open the **Software Center** app.
+1. Open the **AppCenter** app.
 2. Search in the top-right, or browse.
 3. Click **Install** next to the app you want to install.

 You may be asked for your password prior to installing an app.

-_Note: Some software may not be available from the Software Center.
-While we don't recommend downloading software from the general Internet, apps that are compatible with Ubuntu 14.04 LTS should work just as well on elementary OS Freya._
+_Note: Some software may not be available from AppCenter.
+While we don't recommend downloading software from the general Internet, apps that are compatible with Ubuntu 16.04 LTS should work on elementary OS Loki._

 ## Updating {#updating}

-elementary OS includes "Software Update", an easy to use utility for installing app updates and security patches.
+elementary OS includes updates as part of AppCenter.
+Notice the tab "Updates" at the top of the window.
 We recommend you check for updates at least _once a week_ to make sure your computer has the latest features and protection.

-For more information related to security patches, read the <a href="http://www.ubuntu.com/usn/trusty/">Ubuntu security notices</a>.
+For more information related to security patches, read the <a href="http://www.ubuntu.com/usn/xenial/">Ubuntu security notices</a>.

 ## System Settings {#system-settings}